Frequently Asked Questions

 Am I guaranteed my financial aid each year?

 A student's need is determined for one year at a time and is therefore subject to change from one year to the next.
-Students are required to renew their FAFSA by the annual deadline each year.
 The Financial Aid Office strives to maintain the same offer from year to year.
 However, there are certain factors that can cause a significant change to a financial aid offer.
 These include: changes in a family's Student Aid Index (SAI) (formerly EFC), reduction in the number of family members in the household, change in marital status, moving off campus, going on a study abroad program, and making satisfactory academic progress.

 -